pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

-# Workshop session resource
+# WorkshopSession resource

 The `WorkshopSession` custom resource defines a workshop session.

 ## <a id="specify-session-id"></a> Specifying the session identity

-When running training for multiple people, it is more typical to use the `TrainingPortal` custom resource to set up a training environment.
-Alternatively you set up a workshop environment using the `WorkshopEnvironment` custom resource, then create requests for workshop instances using the `WorkshopRequest` custom resource.
-If you are creating requests for workshop instances and you need more control over how the workshop instances are set up, you can use `WorkshopSession` custom resource instead of `WorkshopRequest`.
+When running training for multiple people, typically you'll use the `TrainingPortal` custom resource to set up a training environment.
+Alternatively, you can set up a workshop environment by using the `WorkshopEnvironment` custom resource, and then create requests for workshop instances by using the `WorkshopRequest` custom resource.
+If you're creating requests for workshop instances and you need more control over how the workshop instances are set up, you can use `WorkshopSession` custom resource instead of `WorkshopRequest`.